kuanyuchen123/REST-API/README.md

 # RESTful-API
-A simple REST API built with Flask and SQLite
+RESTful API built with Flask and SQLite3

 Functionalities:
 * GET - get a record from database / get all key values from database